Become an Agency Partner

 - Serve primarily low-income families and individuals, the elderly, and/or infants

-- Operate a program that incorporates food assistance as a part of its normal scope of services
+- Operate a program that incorporates food assistance as a part of its intended scope of services

 - Must distribute food for free within San Luis Obispo County to qualified individuals